KRAKEN

 Stable Alignment

-Collinear optical design made to maintain alignment for 1-3 years, which is unprecedented for ultrafast spectroscopy and imaging systems.
+Collinear optical design made to maintain longterm alignment, which is unprecedented for ultrafast spectroscopy and imaging systems.

 KRAKEN Multi-functional ultrafast spectrometer specifications